keras-team/keras-io/examples/nlp/md/gpt2_text_generation_with_kerasnlp.md

 model to become a poet!

-Because GPT2 uses byte-pair encoder, and the original pretraining dataset contains some Chinese character, we can use the original vocab to finetune on Chinese dataset.
+Because GPT2 uses byte-pair encoder, and the original pretraining dataset contains some Chinese characters, we can use the original vocab to finetune on Chinese dataset.